Prosp3r/gotv/README.md

 ###### Initial user data gathering and voluteer sourcing campaign.

-1. A [duolingo](https://www.duolingo.com/) style app(web & Mobile) that scores participants on series of tailored questions.
+1. A [duo lingo](https://www.duolingo.com/) style app(web & Mobile) that scores participants on series of tailored questions.
    + Scores are tallied based on activity and correct participation in tests like stackOverflow
    + Scores can be converted to real life rewards like airtime credits.
    + Scores are earned on referrals.
-   + Signup incorporated social media Open Authentication(OAuth) credentials and activities are used to determine scoring.
+   + Signup incorporated social media Open Authentication (OAuth) credentials and activities are used to determine scoring.

 2. Volunteers are solicited from among participants as well as from other independent channels.
    + Legal